 Forward to the Future

 As an accidental by-product, you may find your selected picture has got you thinking “outside the box”.
 Artwork is a great resource for authors and can trigger fresh ideas for articles and stories.
-I recommend your visiting local museums and art galleries to help you with your next creative project.
+I recommend you visit local museums and art galleries to help you get inspired for your next creative project.